etalab-ia/albert-api/docs/oauth2_encryption.md

 4. **Redirection**: The user is redirected to the UI with the encrypted token
 5. **Decryption**: The UI decrypts the token and extracts the information
 6. **Session**: A user session is created with the tokens
+7. **Logout**: When logging out, the UI calls the logout endpoint to disconnect from ProConnect before local cleanup

+## Logout Process

+### From Streamlit UI

+When a user clicks the "Logout" button in the Streamlit interface:

+1. **ProConnect Logout**: The UI automatically calls `/v1/oauth2/logout` with the stored ProConnect token
+2. **Progress Indicator**: A spinner shows "Déconnexion en cours..." during the process
+3. **Local Cleanup**: Regardless of ProConnect logout success, local session data is cleared
+4. **User Feedback**: Success/warning messages inform the user of the logout status

 ## Error Handling